 Consequence Likelihood Rating

 Significant Likely Medium

-A ations (Character and
+Action/Strategy

 Consideration needs to be given to effective communication to the community as to reasons why changes are not implemented.

 58. The adoption by the City of the three bin system with FOGO will demonstrate its commitment to improving the environment and meeting community expectations regarding waste management.